Chart Color Schemes

 Kingston Beach - Blackmans Bay has a typical household mix, with a higher-than-average median household size

-Family households comprise 73.8% of all households, including 31.2% couples with children, 31.4% couples without children, and 10.6% single parent families.
-Non-family households account for the remaining 26.2%, with lone person households at 23.3% and group households comprising 2.9%.
-The median household size is 2.5 people, which is larger than the Greater Hobart average of 2.4.
+Family households dominate at 73.8% of all households, comprising 31.2% couples with children, 31.4% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 26.2%, with lone person households at 23.3% and group households comprising 2.9% of the total.
+The median household size of 2.5 people is larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households